andreas0x41/coding-tutorial-obsidian/content/Python/1 General/4 Comments.md

 3
 ```

-## Function/Method Docstring
+## Documenting Functions/Methods
-Multiline comments are often used to document the definition of a function, method or class.
+Docstrings are often used to document the definition of a function, method or class.
 You can put an explanation of what the class is doing, what arguments it can take, ... directly under the define/class keyword.
 Most IDEs will even display this explanation to the programmer when using the function/method/class.

 ```python
 def hello(name):